scanner-research/rekall/README.md

 Rekall is a library for compositional video event specification.
-We use Rekall to detect new events in video -- such as interviews and commercials in TV news broadcasts, or action sequences in Hollywood films -- by composing the outputs of pre-trained computer vision models:
+We use Rekall to detect new events in video -- such as interviews and commercials in TV news broadcasts, or action sequences in Hollywood films -- by composing the outputs of pre-trained computer vision models.

 <div>
   <span>